makermi/initiation-into-big-data/README.md

-# Initiation into Big Data: Course Portal
+# Initiation into Big Data: Practical Course Portal

 This repository is the portal for the practical course "Initiation into Big Data" taught by [Montasser AKERMI](https://akermi.org/) at the [Faculty of Sciences of Sfax](https://fss.rnu.tn/).